Extreme programming: Severability and responses

 In 2003, Matt Stephens and Doug Rosenberg published Extreme Programming Refactored: The Case Against XP, which questioned the value of the XP process and suggested ways in which it could be improved.
 This triggered a lengthy debate in articles, Internet newsgroups, and web-site chat areas.
 The core argument of the book is that XP's practices are interdependent but that few practical organizations are willing/able to adopt all the practices; therefore the entire process fails.
 The book also makes other criticisms, and it draws a likeness of XP's "collective ownership" model to socialism in a negative manner.

 Certain aspects of XP have changed since the publication of Extreme Programming Refactored; in particular, XP now accommodates modifications to the practices as long as the required objectives are still met.
 XP also uses increasingly generic terms for processes.
 Some argue that these changes invalidate previous criticisms; others claim that this is simply watering the process down.

 Other authors have tried to reconcile XP with the older methodologies in order to form a unified methodology.
-Some of these XP sought to replace, such as the waterfall methodology; example: Project Lifecycles: Waterfall, Rapid Application Development (RAD), and All That.
-JPMorgan Chase & Co. tried combining XP with the computer programming methods of capability maturity model integration (CMMI), and Six Sigma.
+Some of these XP sought to replace, such as the waterfall methodology; example Project Lifecycles: Waterfall, Rapid Application Development (RAD), etc. JPMorgan Chase & Co. tried combining XP with the computer programming methods of capability maturity model integration (CMMI), and Six Sigma.
 They found that the three systems reinforced each other well, leading to better development, and did not mutually contradict.

 Criticism

-Extreme programming's initial buzz and controversial tenets, such as pair programming and continuous design, have attracted particular criticisms, such as the ones coming from McBreen and Boehm and Turner, Matt Stephens and Doug Rosenberg.
+Extreme programming's initial buzz and controversial tenets, such as pair programming and continuous design, have attracted particular criticisms, such as the ones coming from McBreen, Boehm and Turner, Matt Stephens and Doug Rosenberg.
 Many of the criticisms, however, are believed by Agile practitioners to be misunderstandings of agile development.

 In particular, extreme programming has been reviewed and critiqued by Matt Stephens's and Doug Rosenberg's Extreme Programming Refactored.